mesuli95/PYTHON-NOTES/README.md

 Variable and Scope

 * In our earlier section, *args and **kwargs were used to print out the arguments passed into a function.
 * This allowed us to see a tuple and dictionary of the passed arguments.
 However, there's another method that allows us to access all the variables within a Python function without any asterisks.
-This method is called the "locals" function.
+This method is called the "locals"
+* However trying to reference outside it's scope will result in the error

 * Locals()
    * Why is it named locals?
 These are the variable names that are only accessible locally within the function.
    * Remember, variables can be defined by any name within the function definition, and it will be available anywhere within that function.